nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-37.md

 ## GetAllDocumentBlobs (Document.GetBlobs) Returns Thumbnails

-The "nuxeo.document.blob.extractor.legacy" nuxeo.conf property is available to return the blob properties of the doc type only
+The `nuxeo.document.blob.extractor.legacy` nuxeo.conf property is available to return the blob properties of the doc type only

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31834](https://jira.nuxeo.com/browse/NXP-31834)

 ## Prevent GC With a Cross Repository Shared Blob Provider Configuration

-Immediate GC in case of multi-repository deployment with a custom Blob Dispatcher configuration is not supported
+Immediate GC in case of multi-repository deployment with a custom Blob Dispatcher configuration is not supported.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31833](https://jira.nuxeo.com/browse/NXP-31833)